rossmacarthur/sheldon/README.md

 A list of files / globs to use in the plugin's source directory.
 If this field is not given then the first pattern in the global [`match`](#match) field that matches any files will be used.
-Add the following to the **sheldon** config file.
+Add the following to the Sheldon config file.

 ```toml
 [plugins.example]